 MICHEL DELACROIX b.
 1933 French

 Michel Delacroix was born in 1933 on the Left Bank, in the 14th Arrondissement of Paris.
-He started painting at the early age of seven just as the German Occupation of Paris began.
-Paris as it was during the Occupation is the Paris that appears in his paintings even today; there was a virtual absence of automobiles and streetlights, the city was quiet and isolated.
-His city-scapes display a simpler Paris of the past, of his boyhood rather than the urban metropolis of today.
+He started painting at the early age of seven—just as the German Occupation of Paris began.
+Paris as it was during the Occupation is the Paris that appears in his paintings: there is a virtual absence of automobiles and streetlights; the city is quiet and quaint.
+His city-scapes display a simpler Paris of the past, of his boyhood, rather than the urban metropolis we know today.

-Delacroix was educated at the École des Beaux-Arts in Paris and spent years experimenting with several different painting styles until, at the age of 35, he began producing works in the Naïf tradition, his characteristic style.
+Delacroix was educated at the École des Beaux-Arts in Paris and spent years experimenting with several different painting styles until, at the age of 35, he began producing works in the naïf tradition—now known as his characteristic style.